 HIS 319: LATIN AMERICA.
-Historical survey and political analysis of Latin America, with emphasis on Twentieth Century developments.
+This course is an historical survey and political analysis of Latin America, with emphasis on Twentieth Century developments.
 Jointly offered with Political Science; History credit.
 Offered alternate odd years, once per year.
 CREDIT: THREE SEMESTER HOURS.

 HIS 320: RUSSIA AND THE SOVIET UNION.
-Some attention is given to the origin and early development of the Russian state, but emphasis is placed on the decline of the Russian empire in the Nineteenth Century, and the rise of the Soviet state in the Twentieth Century.
+This course gives some attention to the origin and early development of the Russian state, but emphasis is placed on the decline of the Russian empire in the Nineteenth Century, and the rise of the Soviet state in the Twentieth Century.
 Offered alternate odd years, once per year.
 CREDIT: THREE SEMESTER HOURS.

 HIS 321: TOPICS IN AFRICAN HISTORY.
-Selected period or topics for intensive study.
-Examples include pre-colonial Africa, the European colonization period, and the emergence of Modern Africa.
-Offered alternate odd years, once per year.
-CREDIT: THREE SEMESTER HOURS.
+This course is an examination of selected period or topics for intensive study.
+Topics include, but are not limited to pre-colonial Africa, the European colonization period, and the emergence of Modern Africa.
+Offered alternate odd years, once per year.CREDIT: THREE SEMESTER HOURS.

 HIS 322: The MIDDLE EAST.
-This course will provide a broad introduction to the history of the Middle East.
+This course provides a broad introduction to the history of the Middle East.
 This course will geographically define the Middle East; examine the legacies of foreign powers in the region (including the Romans, Byzantines, Ottomans, Europeans, and Americans); and will examine the important role that religions (Judaism, Christianity, and Islam) have played in the region.
 This course will also examine the late nineteenth and twentieth century developments that have led to current conflicts in the Middle East.
 Offered every other academic year.
 CREDIT: THREE SEMESTER HOURS.

 HIS 323: EAST ASIAN HISTORY.
-A survey of historical developments in East Asia.
+This course is a survey of historical developments in East Asia.
 Focus will be on the recent history of China and Japan, with some coverage of Korea, Vietnam and other countries in the region.
 CREDIT: THREE SEMESTER HOURS.

 HIS 362: HISTORIOGRAPHY.
-A junior level course focusing on the history of written history, the methodology of historians and schools of history.
+This is a junior level course focusing on the history of written history, the methodology of historians and schools of history.
 This course will examine the basic problems which face historians and look at representative philosophies of history.
 This course will also emphasize the most significant periods of European and American Historiography and examine the development of African American historiography.
 Offered odd years, once per year.
 CREDIT: THREE SEMESTER HOURS.

 HIS 491: SENIOR SEMINAR.
-Students will work on a major research paper as the culmination of their History studies in this seminar which is required of all majors.
+In this course students will work on a major research paper as the culmination of their History studies in this seminar which is required of all majors.
 Other students may elect this course with the permission of the instructor.
 Offered spring semester.
 CREDIT: THREE SEMESTER HOURS.